top of page

 God’s Sovereignty Is My Sanity: Being Still When You Don’t Have the Answers (Job 1–2)

 “Be Still and Know…” (Sometimes We Need to Hear the Lyrics First) I was going to play a song… but instead, I’m just going to read the lyrics.
 Be still and know that He is God…Be still and know that He is holy…Be still, oh restless soul of mine…Bow before the Prince of peace…Let the noise and clamor cease… I’ve pondered that verse a lot.
 It’s such an incredible verse.
-And honestly, “be still” is the first step —and it’s a hard one, isn’t it?
-If it felt awkward in church when w
+And honestly, “be still” is the first step—and it’s a hard one, isn’t it?
+If it felt awkward in church when we

 5 min read